dolano-tours/tekek-python/README.md

-# tekek-client
+# Tekek
-client for sending debug message to debugger(tekek) server
+client for sending log or debugging message to realtime logging server